Ethel Merman: Later life and death

 Merman became forgetful with advancing age, and on occasion, had difficulty with her speech.
 At times, her behavior was erratic, causing concern among her friends.
 On April 7, 1983, she was preparing to travel to Los Angeles, to appear on the 55th Academy Awards telecast, when she collapsed in her apartment.
 Merman was taken to Roosevelt Hospital (now Mount Sinai West), where doctors initially thought she had suffered a stroke.
 After undergoing exploratory surgery on April 11, she was diagnosed with stage four glioblastoma.
 The New York Times reported that she underwent brain surgery to have the tumor removed, but it was inoperable and her condition was deemed terminal (doctors gave Merman eight and a half months to live).
 The tumor caused her to become aphasic, and as her illness progressed, she lost her hair and her face swelled.
 According to her biographer Brian Kellow, Merman's family and manager did not want the true nature of her condition revealed to the public.
 Merman's son, Robert Jr., who took charge of her care, later said he chose not to publicly disclose his mother's condition because she strove to keep her personal life private.
 He stated, "Mom truly appreciated [her fans'] presence and their applause.
 But you shouldn't attempt to be personal—she drew lines, and she could cut you off."

 Merman's health eventually stabilized enough for her to be taken back to her apartment in Manhattan.
 On February 15, 1984, 10 months after she was diagnosed with brain cancer, Merman died at her home at the age of 76.
 On the evening of Merman's death, all 36 theaters on Broadway dimmed their lights at 9 pm in her honor.
 A private funeral service for Merman was held in a chapel at St. Bartholomew's Episcopal Church on February 27, after which Merman was cremated at the Frank E. Campbell Funeral Chapel.
-In accordance with her wishes, Merman's remains were given to her son Robert Jr. Merman was interred in the Shrine of Remembrance Mausoleum in Colorado Springs, Colorado, next to her daughter Ethel.
+In accordance with her wishes, Merman's remains were given to her son Robert Jr. Her urn was entombed within the Shrine of Remembrance Mausoleum in Colorado Springs, Colorado, next to her daughter Ethel.